Lullabot/information-security-policy/access/passwords.md

 ## PINs, Passcodes and Passwords

 ### Policy
 Strong passwords should be used for access to any company accounts and services.
-We recommend creating most passwords with a password manager using the "Random Password" option with a minimum of 16 characters.
 Passwords that must be memorized should be a series of several random words, generated using a password manager's "Memorable Password" option.
+Passwords that are not memorized must be stored with a password manager using the "Random Password" option with a minimum of 16 characters.

 ### Scope
 This policy applies to all Lullabot employees and contractors.